lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 **Labview**

-* Need your NI account to be granted access by IT to activate a license on the LabVIEW License Server located on lsst-pdm
+* You need your NI account to be granted access by IT to activate a license on the LabVIEW License Server located on nlm-labview-1.lsst.org

-.. warning:: lsst-pdm is being replaced sometime in the future.
-	New location is yet to be determined.

 Tools needed:

-* LabVIEW 2018 SP1 - installer zips located on Pavo
+* LabVIEW 2020 - installer zips located on Pavo or on NI's website with NI SSP enabled account
-* LabVIEW License manager - location TBD version should be <= 4.0
+* LabVIEW License manager - Download on NI's website
-* JKI LabVIEW VI Package Manager - JKI account needed
+* JKI LabVIEW VI Package Manager - JKI account needed - Free edition is good enough
 * NI MAX - included with LabVIEW
-* LabVIEW packages listed in the table in section 4 of 3151_MCS_0036
+* LabVIEW packages listed in the table in section 4 of 3151_MCS_0036 - All of the packages that the installer comes with except for NI statemachine which is now a VIPM package.
-* VI packages listed in section 4
+* VI packages listed in section 4 of the deployment document
-* Tekniker made VIs - location of the files to be solved eventually
+* Tekniker made VIs - https://github.com/lsst-ts/ts_tekniker_labview_template *private repo*

 Speedgoat
 ---------